INTP Relationships and Love

 1. Listen and understand what they tell you during a breakup.
 An INTP will give you the exact and logical reason they don’t want to be in the relationship.
 Most likely, the issue is something that can’t be helped.
 For example, their trust is broken.
 There is nothing that can be done to make things right.

 2. INTPs always feel more comfortable expressing themselves through action rather than words.
 In an INTP life, actions matter more than words.
 The only way to win back an INTP is to apologize, make amends, and take visibly corrective actions.
-Making emotional appeal or future promises won’t work.
+Making emotional appeals or future promises won’t work.
 INTP wants their partner to accept the mistake and take concrete actions to solve the problem.
 INTP don’t hold a grudge and easily forgive if things are made right.

-INTP’s fear of being alone or unloved can trap them in mediocre, codependent, or even toxic relationships.
+INTP’s fear of being alone or unloved can trap them in mediocre, codependent, and toxic relationships.
 Their introverted nature further makes it difficult for them to find a new love and a better partner.
 It takes a lot of strength and courage for them to leave bad relationships and start over again.
 They would rather prefer to prioritize their career or personal interests instead of going out to look for romantic partners.

 INTPs are logical and often doubt the existence of true love.
 Having a rich thought process, full of imagination, possibilities, and excitement, their inner world is so beautiful that the external world pales in comparison.
 They need a strong motivation to form and maintain relationships.
 A sustainable and satisfying romantic relationship to develop both INTP and their partner need significant wisdom and maturity.
 Most INTPs prefer to remain single or develop meaningful long-term commitments later in their life.